5 brands making an impact that you should know about

 A women-led nonprofit, The Little Market was founded by blogger Lauren Conrad to empower women.
 The purchase of its fair trade products—like the oversized market basket Palm Shopper ($50)—promote positive change and a meaningful income in the artisan’s life right where they are made.

 Mohinders promises to be the only shoe you need in your carry-on for a weekend getaway or roaming travels.
 Inspired by a shoe purchase at a street stall in Mumbai, the Mohinders founder became obsessed with them, quit his job as a corporate lawyer and returned to India, determined to find out who had made them.
-He traced the shoes to a small village where a group of families have made the shoe for generations, and continues to work with them today on this new take on the City Slippers ($165).
+He traced the shoes to a small village where a group of families have made the shoe for generations, and continues to work with them today.